Sponsored by Andrews McMeel Publishing

 From African American studies to engineering, Bustle recommends nonfic audiobooks based on your subject of interest.

 Over at the Riot

-That’s all she wrote (literally)!
-Shoot me an email at firstname.lastname@example.org with with all things audiobook or find me on Twitter and the gram @buenosdiazsd.
-Sign up for the In The Club newsletter and catch me once a month on the All the Books podcast.
+That’s all I got today!
+Shoot me an email at firstname.lastname@example.org with audiobook feedback & questions or find me on Twitter and the gram @buenosdiazsd.
+Sign up for the In The Club newsletter, peep the Read Harder podcast, and watch me booktube every Friday too!